JenieX/instagram--download-all-media/README.md

 In order to lower the chance of being detected as a spam.

 ### Download Session Popup
 It is related to how Instagram works.
-In order for the download window to show up, you may need to allow it, as it is a `POPUP`.
+And in order for the download window to show up, you may need to allow it, as it is a `POPUP`.

 ### No Minimized Download window
 It is related to how Instagram works.
-If the window is minimized, the download session will be paused.
+And if the window is minimized, the download session will be paused.
 It will resume download after maximizing the window though.

 ### Download Delay
 To simulate normal usage thus lower the chance of being detected as a spam.